GlobalTechTalks/communities/README.md

-# Tech-Communities
+#Communities
-List of the amazing Technical Communities groups in India
+List of the amazing Communities groups in India

 ## Locations
 - [DelhiNCR](#round_pushpin-delhincr)